Clubs do not make as much from shirt sales as many think.

 In 2018, there were reports that Juventus would make their money back on Cristiano Ronaldo’s transfer through jersey sales.

-If Lionel Messi joins Manchester City this summer, there will undoubtedly be similar claims.
+If Lionel Messi were to leave Barcelona and join Manchester City this summer, there will undoubtedly be similar claims.

 While, back in 2003, there were reports that Real Madrid recouped their transfer fee for David Beckham through sales of the player’s replica jersey.